 Siloed products no longer work efficiently and turn unscalable, lowering threat response time and leaving the organization vulnerable to identifying attacks to manage them on time.

 Moreover, team members can also install security solutions without department head approval, and it may go unnoticed for a long time as this software operates in the background.
 As these are not protected with solid firewalls, hackers may use them to breach the company’s network to steal information or install malware.
-In a company with 10,000 employees or more, this problem of individual team members installing their own security solutions will begin to snowball.
+In a company with 10,000 employees or more, this problem of individual team members installing their own security solutions will begin to snowball and increase the attack surface for cyber incidents.

 Effect of Tool Sprawl on Cybersecurity Team